 An aqueduct is an artificial watercourse that has the main purpose of construction to supply water from one side to another.
-Through the prime time of historical Romans construct many aqueducts all over Europe to bring water.
-When they required, they built bridges along with watercourses after that water used for multiple purposes.
-Some of these beautiful aqueducts well preserved and built for multifunctional needs.
-Below, mentioned the 10 Roman beautiful aqueducts.
+Through the prime time of historical Romans constructed many aqueducts all over Europe to bring water.
+When required, they built bridges along with watercourses after that water was used for multiple purposes.
+Some of these beautiful aqueducts are well-preserved and built for multifunctional needs.
+Below, mention the 10 beautiful Roman aqueducts.

 10: Pont Du Gard